Devi (wife of Ashoka): Marriage

 Devi and Ashoka shared a close and loving relationship unlike the usual dynastic arrangements.
 She gave Ashoka his first two children—the boy Mahendra, born in about the year 285 BCE, and the girl Sanghamitra, born about three years later.
 Yet, Devi failed to convert Ashoka to Buddhism and he left her and their children in Vidisha when he was finally recalled to Pataliputra.
-Thus, Devi did not follow Ashoka as sovereign to Pataliputra, for there his Chief Queen (agramahisi) was his wife, Asandhimitra.
-It would have been unfitting for a prince of the House of Maurya to have a merchant's daughter for a spouse, and a more suitable wife was found for Ashoka in Princess Asandhimitra who was his chief queen for the majority of his reign.
+Thus, Devi did not follow Ashoka as sovereign to Pataliputra, for there his Chief Empress (agramahisi) was his wife, Asandhimitra.
+It would have been unfitting for a prince of the House of Maurya to have a merchant's daughter for a spouse, and a more suitable wife was found for Ashoka in Princess Asandhimitra who was his chief empress for the majority of his reign.

 Devi is described as having caused the construction of the Great Vihara of Vedisagiri, probably the first of the monuments of Sanchi and Bhilsa.
 This explains why Ashoka selected Sanchi and its beautiful neighbourhood for his architectural activities.
 Vedisa also figures as an important Buddhist site in earlier literature.

 In popular culture

-Empress Devi plays an important role in modern artistic adaptions concerning Ashoka, playing the role of his love interest and wife in them.
+Devi plays an important role in modern artistic adaptions concerning Ashoka, playing the role of his love interest and wife in them.